Dr Franziska Paul

 - Research Associate in Global Remunicipalisation (Management)

-Franziska Christina Paul is Research Associate in Global Remunicipalisation in the Adam Smith Business School.
+Franziska Christina Paul is a Research Associate in the Adam Smith Business School.

-Franziska currently works on a European Research Council grant titled “Global Remuncipalisation and the Post-Neoliberal Turn” (2019-2023).
+Franziska currently works on a European Research Council grant titled “Global Remunicipalisation and the Post-Neoliberal Turn” (2019-2024).
 The project critically interrogates the growing phenomenon of remunicipalisation and its implications for an emerging post-neoliberal urbanism.

 Franziska is a member of the School's Entrepreneurship, Development and Political Economy research cluster.

 Areas of expertise:

 - Knowledge Exchange Grant for ‘Public Futures’ Database Construction, Knowledge Exchange Flexible Fund, University of Glasgow, 2020, £12,600